zoho/zohocrm-java-sdk-2.0/README.md

     .build();
     ```

 - Create an instance of **TokenStore** to persist tokens, used for authenticating all the requests.
-By default, the SDK creates the sdk_tokens.txt file (parallel to to bin/(Debug or Release) folder) to persist the tokens.
+By default, the SDK creates the sdk_tokens.txt created in the current working directory) to persist the tokens.

     ```java
     /*